Samsung July 2021 security update is rolling out now to these Galaxy devices

 Galaxy Foldables

 While Samsung has several newer foldables on the market, the July 2021 security patch was released on the original Galaxy Fold before any others.
 The update first launched in France.
 On July 7, the update was then spotted on Galaxy Z Flip in Germany, but not the 5G model just yet.
 On July 12, the update further expanded to the Galaxy Z Flip in the United States, but only the variant sold by Sprint.
-It was also quietly launched on AT&T.
+It was also quietly launched on AT&T and, on July 13, showed up on unlocked models in the US and on a wider international basis.

 - Galaxy Fold — F900FXXS5EUF3 (Released first in France)

-Note: This article was originally published on July 2 last updated on July 13.